 Prior to joining Rainbow Sports Networks, Harvego held marketing and communications positions with Fox Sports Net Northwest and Fox Sports Net Arizona.

-An avid triathlete and runner, Harvego has completed six Ironman triathlons including qualifying and competing in the Ironman World Championship in Kona, Hawaii.
-She also qualified for the 2012 Boston Marathon.
+An avid triathlete and runner, Harvego has completed 10 Ironman triathlons including qualifying and competing in the Ironman World Championship in Kona, Hawaii.
+She also qualified and competed in the 2012 Boston Marathon.

 She holds a Bachelor of Science in communication from the University of Utah and a Masters of Sports Administration from Ohio University.